ONSdigital/dp-kafka/README.md

     ...
 ```

-A function called `StateWait` has been implemented, which does the same.
+A function called `StateWait` has been implemented for simplicity, which does the same.
 You can call it like so:

 ```go
     ...